endink/Mediapipe4u-plugin/docs/llm/completion_args.md

 `top_k`: Limit the next token selection to the K most probable tokens (default: 40).
 `top_p`: Limit the next token selection to a subset of tokens with a cumulative probability above a threshold P (default: 0.9).
 `n_predict`: Set the number of tokens to predict when generating text. **Note:** May exceed the set limit slightly if the last token is a partial multibyte character.
 When 0, no tokens will be generated but the prompt is evaluated into thecache. (default: 512, -1 = infinity).
-`n_keep`: Specify the number of tokens from the initial prompt to retain when the model resets its internal context.
+`n_keep`: Specify the number of tokens from the initial prompt to retain when the model resets its internal context (**Unavailable in MediaPipe4ULLM**).
 `prompt`: Provide a prompt.
 Internally, the prompt is compared, and it detects if a part has already been evaluated, and the remaining part will be evaluate.
 A space is inserted in the front like main.cpp does.
 `stop`: Specify a array of stopping strings.These words will not be included in the completion, so make sure to add them to the prompt for the next iteration (default: [INST]).
 `tfs_z`: Enable tail free sampling with parameter z (default: 1.0, 1.0 = disabled).